beafus/blackboard-grails/README.md

 # blackboard-grails

 ## Description
-This grails application is a complete course management system.
+This grails( Groovy on Rails) application is a complete course management system.
+It uses different databases for students and subjects.
+To render all the content on HTML I have used Bootstrap to give a personal style.
 The project makes use of the Model-View-Controller (MVC) architecture.

 ## Users